jtatman/vagrant-evpn-vxlan/README.md

 You need to install vagrant before playing vagrant evpn-vxlan.
 This Vagrantfile creates three virtual machines.
-This is a fork of the original repository @skjune12 This version attempts to use the vagrant provider for lxc
+This is a fork of the original repository @skjune12 This version uses libvirt instead of virtualbox

 ## Common